uvarc/rc-website/content/userinfo/ivy/overview.md

 [<button class="btn btn-success">Request Ivy Software</button>](https://www.rc.virginia.edu/form/support-request)

+## Installing Python Packages on Your VM

+### Creating a Conda Environment

+Researchers often require Python packages that are not included in the base install of Anaconda.
+Users can install additional Python packages on their VMs using conda environments.
+Conda environments allows users to install packages in isolated environments to avoid version conflicts with other users on the VM.

+#### Windows

+1. Launch "Anaconda Prompt" from the Start Menu.

+2. From the prompt, issue the command:

+    `conda create -n my_env package1 package2`

+    where `my_env` is the name you wish to give your new conda environment, and `package1` and `package2` are the names of the Python packages you want to install.

+3. To activate and use your new environment, issue the command:

+    `conda activate my_env`

+#### Linux

+1. Log into your VM via SSH or log in through your web browser and launch the Terminal.

+2. From the prompt, issue the command:

+    `conda create -n my_env package1 package2`

+    where `my_env` is the name you wish to give your new conda environment, and `package1` and `package2` are the names of the Python packages you want to install.

+3. To activate and use your new environment, issue the command:

+    `conda activate my_env`

+#### Creating a Conda Environment with a Specific Python Version

+If you require a specific version of Python, you can create a new conda environment with:

+`conda create -n my_env python=2.7`

+### Installing Packages

+After creating your conda environment, you can install additional libraries with `pip` and `conda`.

+#### Installing Packages with `pip`

+* Use `pip` from the command line to install individual packages:

+    `pip install numpy`

+* You can search for a package:

+     `pip search panda`

+* To see which packages you have installed already:

+    `pip list`

+* You can install packages listed in a `requirements.txt` file (one package per line):

+    `pip -r requirements.txt`

+* To save a list of your currently installed packages in a `requirements.txt` file:

+    `pip freeze > requirements.txt`

+#### Installing packages with `conda`

+`conda` works similarly to `pip`.

+* To install a package:

+    `conda install scipy`

+* To search for a package:

+    `conda search scipy`

+* And to list all packages in your environment:

+    `conda list`

+Once installed on your VM, packages will persist and you will not need to install them again.
+You will only need to import them again in your code.

 ## Storage

 Ivy VM has a pool of over 2 petabytes of Network Attached Storage shared amongst users.
 A PI specifies the storage space s/he would like to have when requesting access to Ivy.
 Virtual machines do not come with any significant disk storage of their own.